OTCompa/ZoneFbx/README.md

 For any other errors, please open an issue.

-## Arbitrary constants
+## Notes
 In this program, there are some arbitrary constant multipliers used to make the preview in Blender look closer to what it does in-game by default.
-I'm not really sure what's the best way to go about this, so I'm just doing what I think is reasonable.
-Feel free to suggest what I should do.
-I may add an option to set specify these factors manually in the future.
+You are able to set these constants manually if you desire but here are the defaults:

 For all meshes:
 - Specular factor = 0.3
 - Normal factor = 0.2

 For all lighting:
-- Intensity factor = 1000
+- Intensity factor = 10000

 ## Blended textures
 Some of the textures ingame are blended with another texture, or with the same texture with a different tint.